Pryancito/WebChat/README.md

 Make sure your browser is up to date.

 ## Some lights bugs to resolve
-- Chanlist and userlist resize don't work on firefox.
+- Chanlist and userlist resize don't work on Firefox.
 - Instability of copy to clipboard on text selection.

 # To test the client